 Read all about our time in the Klein Karoo ton of Prince Albert here.

 6. Die Winkel op Paternoster, Paternoster

-A farm stall situated in the touristy town of Paternoster, it’s easily one of the busiest one you’ll find.
-Packed with many treats, homemade preserves and even their own local craft beer, you’ll find yourself with a basket full of local goods to take home.
+A farm stall situated in the touristy town of Paternoster, it’s easily one of the busiest ones you’ll find.
+Packed with many treats, homemade preserves, and even their own local craft beer, you’ll find yourself with a basket full of local goods to take home.
 It has a small restaurant that can be enjoyed in its relaxed atmosphere.

 Trading hours: Monday to Saturday: 9:00am-4:00pm and Sunday: 9:00am-3:00pm | Contact: 022 752 2105

 Read all about the West Coast town of Paternoster here.

 Planning on taking a trip towards Robertson?
 Then it’s one place that cannot be missed with its visual feast of pumpkins; in all shapes, colours and sizes.
 Pampoenstalletjie is keeping it local by only stocking local farmers and nearby neighbours producers and confectionaries.
 Tip: Make sure to get yourself a pumpkin muffin with cheese and jam – It’s really good!

 Trading hours: Monday to Sunday: 8:00am-5:00pm | Contact: 023 342 1224